-Unless otherwise stipulated in the relevant Call Conditions of the specific Call, the IMI electronic submission tool SOFIA (Submission OF Information Application) is to be used for submitting a proposal in response to a topic of this Call; no other means of submission will be accepted.
-Proposals may be finalised and re-opened online until the 'Submit' button is pressed.
-To trigger the admissibility check, eligibility check and the evaluation, firstly the 'Finalise' button and secondly the 'Submit' button must be pressed in SOFIA by the Call submission deadline.

-Access to the IMI electronic submission tool SOFIA for the first time requires a request to access to the tool.
+Unless otherwise stipulated in the relevant Call Conditions of the specific Call, the IMI electronic submission tool SOFIA (Submission OF Information Application) is to be used for submitting a proposal in response to a topic of the IMI2 Call; no other means of submission will be accepted.
+Updates of the proposals may be submitted online until the Call submission deadline.
+Proposals need to be formally submitted in the tool indicated in the Call text to trigger the admissibility and eligibility checks, and the peer review evaluation.
+Access to the IMI electronic submission tool SOFIA first requires a request to access to the tool.